svpino/ml.school/README.md

    $ docker ps
    ```

-5. [Install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [configure it with your credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
+5. [Install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
 Open the IAM service, find your user, select Security Credentials, then assign a Multi-Factor Authentication (MFA) device and follow the prompts.
 After setup and verified, you can click to create an access key.
-This is the key you will use to configure the AWS CLI on your computer.
+This is the key you will use to [configure the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) on your computer.

 6. Create an `.env` file in the root folder of the repository with the following content.
 Make sure you replace the value of each variable with the correct value: